Rick Hartmann: European Tour

 In 1984, Hartmann started playing overseas.
 Early in the year, he played the six-event South African Tour.
 During the first five weeks of the season, Hartmann won roughly $10,000.
 At his final event, he played the Swazi Sun Pro-Am.
 Hartmann opened with three rounds in the 60s to put him near the lead.
 In the final round, due to an "excellent final nine" he defeated Teddy Webber by a shot.
 Shortly thereafter, Hartmann began playing on the European Tour.
 His first event was at the Timex Open at Biarritz Golf Club in Spain.
 Hartmann played well, shooting in the 60s every day to finish in a tie for sixth.
-Later in the season he played the 1984 Open Championship at the Saint Andrew's.
+Later in the season he played the 1984 Open Championship at the St Andrews.
 Hartmann opened with a 70 to put him in the top ten, tied with Lee Trevino and Lanny Wadkins.
 He followed with a 73 to make the cut.
 However, he "had problems the last two days," shooting rounds of 76 and 77, and finished well back.
 Overall, in his first tour of Europe, Hartmann made the cut in five of seven events with one top ten.
 Later in the year, Hartmann returned to the United States to play on the Tournament Players' Series, an offshoot tour of the PGA Tour.
 In August, he played the three-round Provident Classic.
 In the final round, Hartmann shot a 66 to finish in a tie for sixth place.
 Later in the month he began play at the Everett Open in Everett, Washington.
 Hartmann opened with a 65 (−6) to take a one shot lead.
-Hartmann, however, failed to break par for the remainder of the tournament and finished outside the top 25.
+However, he failed to break par for the remainder of the tournament and finished outside the top 25.
 Hartmann played in a few more TPS tournaments for the remainder of the year.
 He ultimately finished in 31st place on the TPS' money list.
 According to the Miami Herald, though content with his play Hartmann wanted to improve and, in his words, move on to the "big time."
-During this era, Hartmann began working with David Leadbetter, the famed swing instructor.
+During this era, he began working with David Leadbetter, the famed swing instructor.